 Particularly true with foot dysfunction is when the mechanics of the foot are off, which can throw off the alignment of the entire body.
 Overpronation and oversupination in the foot can lead to severe and chronic back pain.
 Ankle pain refers to any type of pain or discomfort in the ankle.
 This pain could generally be due to an injury, such as a sprain, or due to another health issue.
 As stated by the National University of Health Sciences, or NUHS, an ankle sprain is one of the most frequent causes of foot pain, making up 85 percent of all ankle injuries.
 A sprain occurs when the ligaments tear or are overstretched.

-The information herein on "Heel Pain, Foot Pain & Chiropractic Orthotics El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Heel Pain, Foot Pain Chiropractic" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*